parthbhatti21/dollar/README.md

 # Dollar AI Voice Assistant

-A fully local, always-running AI voice assistant that listens continuously for the wake word "hey dollar" and executes natural-language commands by mapping them to OS-level actions.
+A fully local, always-running AI voice assistant that listens continuously for the wake word "hey dollar jack" and executes natural-language commands by mapping them to OS-level actions.

 ## 🎯 Features